 Health plan puts small business on critical list

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 5, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 5, 1993

 The Clintons’ health-security plan is now on the table.
 Though many stakeholders are nibbling around the edges — e.g., physicians, hospitals, pharmaceutical and insurance companies — the real opposition will come from small business and the people they employ.
 Reason: The new health-security plan imposes a huge new “employee tax” on American business.
 This so-called “employer mandate” requires employers to pay for at least 80% of each employee’s health insurance policy.

 Employee’s health insurance will not be cheap.
 Under the Clinton plan mandatory insurance will cost at least $1,440 per employee — and up to $4,200 for an employee with a family of four.

 Clinton’s huge new employee tax will give business new incentives to avoid hiring people.
 Reason: As Milton Friedman has said, you tax the things you want less of and subsidize the things you want more of.